sweetboymusik/sprint1_feb2024/README.md

 5. The profile page of each twitter user features some information such as ther handle, description, some account statistics, display photo and cover photo, as well as a post feed at the bottom.
 Users can also toggle between Posts and Followers tab.
 6. The Settings page has the delete and mode options.

-The proponents incorporated the insights gained from the first part of the Winter Semester, as well as information available on the internet.
+The proponents incorporated insights gained from the first part of the Winter Semester, as well as information available on the internet.
 This includes, but is not limited to, the following:

-1. Figma from UI/UX Design course, which helped the proponents design the flow of the project
+Figma from the UI/UX Design course, which helped the proponents design the project's flow.
-2. Javascript, HTML and CSS coding
+JavaScript, HTML, and CSS coding.
-3. DOM Manipulation
+DOM Manipulation.
-4. Proper use of SEmantic tags in HTML
+Proper use of Semantic tags in HTML.

-As as result, the well-commented finished project which was uploaded in GitHub satisfy the requirements needed.
+As a result, the well-commented finished project uploaded on GitHub satisfies the required criteria for Sprint 1.

-Finally, the proponents would like to acknowledge some sources such as Fontawesome, Youtube (videos), Unsplash (photos), chatGPT (text contents and suggestions).
+Finally, the proponents would like to acknowledge some sources such as Font Awesome, YouTube (videos), Unsplash (photos), and ChatGPT (text contents and suggestions).

 Thank you.